 If your children are younger or not experienced in doing online research just yet, you can involve them actively in the planning process instead of delegating it to them.
 For instance, you could let them plan aspects of the itinerary by showing them the options of activities available.

 Spunky mum of six Michelle Choy, let her older teenage daughters plan their family’s vacation to Krabi earlier this year.
-The girls were tasked with planning every aspect of the trip, from the accomodation, transport, food and itinerary, with Michelle only offering assistance in selecting suitable activities that everyone could enjoy.
+The girls were tasked with planning every aspect of the trip, from the accommodation, transport, food and itinerary, with Michelle only offering assistance in selecting suitable activities that everyone could enjoy.
 And they did a stellar job!

 Photos courtesy of Michelle Choy